tmcgilchrist/study/README.md

  * Generic Top-down Discrimination for Sorting and Partitioning in Linear Time
  * Functions as Session-Typed Processes by Bernardo Toninho, Luis Caires and Frank Pfenning
  * Scalable Atomic Visibility with RAMP Transactions by Peter Balis etc
- * A comprehensive study of Convergent and Commutative Replicated Data Types by Marc Shapiro etc
+ * Viewstamped Replication by Barbara Liskov and Brian Oki (http://www.pmg.csail.mit.edu/papers/vr.pdf)

 Read
 ======
+ * A comprehensive study of Convergent and Commutative Replicated Data Types by Marc Shapiro etc
+ * Functional Programming with Bananas, Lenses,Envelopes and Barbed Wire
  * In Search of an Understandable Consensus Algorithm by Diego Ongaro and John Ousterhout
  * Distributed Computation on Dynamo Style distributed storage: Riak Pipe